 - What type of fuel do you have at your house?
 Natural gas, liquefied petroleum gas, or both?

 - Do you have room for the unit inside the house, outside, or only a small compact space that would fit an under bench hot water system.

 - Sometimes, investing in newer technology may cost more up-front but can result in higher long-term savings.

 - A solar hot water system may be worth installing if you’re environmentally conscious and looking to save money on your energy bills.
 Solar hot water systems use heat pumps and the sun to produce hot water.

 Want more information?
 Read the full blog below to review other factors that will help you decide between systems.

 Your hot water usage is responsible for up to 30% of your household’s running costs, second only to the cost of keeping your home temperate.

-With more people working from home and staying in for the holidays during the pandemic, people are starting to consider how they can lower the cost of their everyday lives.
+With more people working from home now, people are starting to consider how they can save money on their home’s hot water system.